Privacy risk in GeoData: A survey: Existing literature on geomasking techniques

 Differential private (DP) clustering focuses on the critical challenge of clustering sensitive data while preserving individual privacy, which holds significant importance in machine learning and data analysis applications.
-Su et al.~\cite{su2017differentially} delves into the limitations of current state-of-the-art approaches for k-means clustering, particularly focusing on methodologies that employ a single-workload technique. \cite{ghazi2020differentially} delves into differentially private clustering, focusing on fundamental clustering problems such as Euclidean DensestBall, 1-Cluster, k-means, and k-median. \cite{lu2020differentially, cohen2021differentially} proposes a new approach to integrating differential privacy into clustering models, addressing the limitations of existing differentially private clustering algorithms. \cite{yang2022k} addresses the emerging field of privacy-preserving data analysis, specifically focusing on constructing a privacy-preserving K-means clustering protocol that ensures local privacy for user data.
+Su et al.~\cite{su2017differentially} delve into the limitations of current state-of-the-art approaches for k-means clustering, particularly focusing on methodologies that employ a single-workload technique.
+Ghazi et al.~\cite{ghazi2020differentially} delve into differentially private clustering, focusing on fundamental clustering problems such as Euclidean DensestBall, 1-Cluster, k-means, and k-median.
+Cohen et al.~\cite{cohen2021differentially} and Lu and Shen~\cite{lu2020differentially} propose a new approach to integrating differential privacy into clustering models, addressing the limitations of existing differentially private clustering algorithms.
+Yang et al.~\cite{yang2022k} address the emerging field of privacy-preserving data analysis, specifically focusing on constructing a privacy-preserving K-means clustering protocol that ensures local privacy for user data.

-Houfaf-Khoufaf et al.~\cite{houfaf2021geographically} studied the combination of aggregation techniques with perturbation mechanisms.
+Houfaf-Khoufaf et al.~\cite{houfaf2021geographically} study the combination of aggregation techniques with perturbation mechanisms.
 The study also introduces the simulated cluster crowding (SCC) method, a novel approach inspired by the simulated crowding of bike GPS tracks.
 SCC generates new random points within existing clusters' extents to achieve both high k-anonymity and cluster preservation.
 The clusters are initially generated using the DBSCAN algorithm, distinguishing between outlier points and those within clusters.
 Outlier points are masked using the bimodal Gaussian perturbation method, while points within clusters are masked by generating the same number of new points randomly inside the polygon extent of each cluster.
 Three versions of SCC are proposed: SCCv1 generates points uniformly within the cluster area, SCCv2 introduces buffer areas around initial points to ensure a minimum distance, and SCCv3 dilates roads and intersects them with clusters to generate fake points.
 The methods are evaluated based on k-anonymity, cluster preservation, and privacy guarantee, demonstrating their effectiveness in maintaining privacy while preserving the spatial distribution of clusters.